aminnie/Ketron-EVM-MIDI-Controller/README.md

 - Adafruit Midi Library: https://docs.circuitpython.org/projects/midi/en/latest/api.html#adafruit_midi.system_exclusive.SystemExclusive.from_bytes
 - The Starter kit is an assemble only, and requires no soldering or electronics experience.

-The latest version of the Macropad based EVM controller embedded in a case:
+The latest version of the Macropad based EVM controller embedded in a case with low profile key switches and new keycaps:

 ![EVMPad](resources/AMEVMPad.jpg)